Medannot/web-platform-annotator-help/content/tools-panel.md

 Accessing the Tools Panel:

-The Tools Panel is located on the right upper side of the Segmentations Panel.
+The navigation bar is located on the upper side.

 Selecting a Tool: